 Types Of Rubber Plants

-Among the different Ficus species, there are several types of rubber plants.
+Among the different Ficus species, there are several types of rubber tree plants.
 These days, there are varieties that have even more beautiful foliage than the native form.
 There are also dwarf versions, which are smaller and more compact.

 Consider growing the cultivar Ficus elastica ’Ruby’, which has pink veined stems and cream-colored variegated foliage.